Transform raw ingredients into handmade soap

-My stations include my warming area where I’ll melt the oils and I have my digital thermometer, spoons, an old kitchen towel and a mini strainer waiting at one side.
-On the other I have my stick blender assembled and plugged into the wall.
-I also keep my bowl of liquid oils and additional measured ingredients.
+My stations include my warming area where I’ll melt the oils.
+Nearby I have my digital thermometer, spoons, and a mini strainer and an immersion blender plugged into the wall.
+In another area I keep my bowl of liquid oils and additional measured ingredients.
 I measure all the liquid oils I’m using into the same bowl unless I’m setting aside one specifically as the ‘superfatting’ oil.

 My cooling area is my sink and this is where I’ll mix the lye and water solutions.
 Here I keep my stirring spoon at the ready and make sure to pop open the window for ventilation.
-In preparation for cooling my lye solution, I fill the sink with cold water.
+In preparation for cooling my lye solution, I fill the sink with a couple inches of cold water.

-In between these areas I have my moulds sitting out and waiting as well as insulation materials such as towels and the wooden box I place my silicone moulds into.
+In another area I have my soap molds sitting out along with insulation materials such as towels and the wooden box I molds in.

 Making the Lye Solution

-Though some people find it a bit scary, working with Sodium Hydroxide (lye) is a necessary part of soap making from scratch.
-All soap requires lye, including the pre-made melt-and-pour bases you can find through specialty suppliers.
-It’s just that in melt-and-pour, the lye has already been combined with the oils for you in advance.
+Though some people find it a bit scary, working with Sodium hydroxide (lye) is a necessary part of soap making from scratch.
+All soap is made using lye.

 Mixing the Water and Lye

 Measure your water and lye into two separate containers and for safety purposes, use containers made of glass, pyrex, or Polypropylene (PP) plastic.
-Take both containers to a ventilated area near your cooling station and slowly pour the lye into the water and stir with a stainless steel utensil.
-The chemical reaction between lye and water produces a lot of heat so please be careful.
+Take both containers to a ventilated area near your cooling station.
+Now slowly pour the lye into the water and stir with a stainless steel utensil.
+The chemical reaction between lye and water produces heat and steam so please be careful.

-Please also remember to never pour the water into the lye since it can result in a mini explosion.
-Another important thing is to make sure that your water/liquid is at least at room temperature when you add the lye to it – this is especially important for those of you who are planning on making soap using a herbal infusion.
+Also of importance is to make sure that your water/liquid is at least at room temperature when you add the lye.
+This is especially important for those of you who are planning on making soap using a herbal infusion.
 The volcano in that situation can be dangerous.

-If your water is even lukewarm your lye solution can start to boil violently and even volcano up and out of your container.
-This volcano action can also happen if you have any ‘sugars’ such as honey or milk in your liquids.
+If your water is even lukewarm your lye solution can start to boil violently and even volcano out of your container.
+This volcano action can also happen if you have any ‘sugars’ such as honey or milk in your liquid.

-First of all, the temperature you mix your soap at will affect how your soap comes out in both colour and texture.
-There are several factors that you’ll need to consider when choosing a soaping temperature and they’ll include batch size, type of mould, if sugars (honey, milk, sugar) are used, and what colour you hope your batch will turn out.
+First of all, the temperature you mix your soap at will affect how your soap comes out in both color and texture.
+There are several factors that you’ll need to consider when choosing a soaping temperature and they’ll include batch size, type of mold, if sugars (honey, milk, sugar) are used, and what color you hope your batch will turn out.

 Ideal soaping temperatures

-For larger batches that are going into large moulds many soap makers tend to stick with lower temperatures around or below 100°F. This is because of the tendency for large batches of soap placed into a large loaf/block moulds to get and stay hotter in the centre than on the outsides.
+For larger batches that are going into large molds many soap makers tend to work with lower temperatures around or below 100°F. This is because of the tendency for large batches of soap in loaf molds to stay hotter in the center than on the outsides.
 This means that there’s a chance of a deeper color in the middle and lighter on the outside.

-Most soap makers that create large batches are doing so to sell them on to the public and a strangely coloured bar of soap is less marketable than one with homogeneous colour and texture.
+Most soap makers that create large batches are doing so to sell them on to the public and a strangely colored bar of soap is less marketable than one with homogeneous color and texture.

-If you’re making a small batch of soap and want a deep colour then I’d recommend choosing a temperature closer to 110-120°F. If you’re making a small batch and would like a soft and opaque colour then stick with lower temperatures of around 95-100°F.
+If you’re making a small batch of soap and want a medium intensity color then I’d recommend choosing a temperature closer to 110-120°F. If you’re making a small batch and would like a soft and opaque color then stick with lower temperatures of around 90-100°F.

-Having honey, milk, or actual sugar in your recipe will cause your soap batter to heat up to much hotter temperatures even after it’s been poured into molds.
+Having honey, milk, or sugar in your recipe will cause your soap batter to heat up.
+It will continue to heat up even after it’s been poured into molds.
 That’s why soap with ‘sugars’ in it can crack on the top if you’re not careful about temperatures.

-A higher mixing temperature will mean that the colour of your soap will deepen dramatically due to a reaction called ‘Gelling’.
-If you’re after soft and light coloured bars then stick with lower temperatures.
-Please also read the section below on insulation since this will affect the colour of your soap too.
+A higher mixing temperature will mean that the color of your soap will deepen dramatically due to a reaction called ‘Gelling’.
+If you’re after soft and light colored bars then use lower temperatures.
+Please also read the section below on insulation since this will affect the color of your soap too.

-Once your hard oils are fully melted, add your liquid oils, stir well, then check the temperature.
-Compare this against the temperature of your lye solution and adjust them until they’re within ten degrees of each other and close to your target mixing temperature.
+Once your hard oils are fully melted, add your liquid oils and any additional colored oils and stir well.
+Check the temperatures of both the lye water and pot of oils.
+Adjust them until they’re within ten degrees of each other and close to your target mixing temperature.

 Bringing your soap to Trace

 Repeat this until you come to ‘Trace’ – depending on your batch size it could take anywhere from 1-10 minutes.
 Trace is when the oils and lye-solution combine into soap through a process called saponification.
 You’ll know when your mixture has traced when its reached a thin pudding-like consistency.
-Once you lift your stick blender out of the mix, you’ll also notice that you’ll be able to see little trails of soap that linger on the surface for a bit.
+Once you lift your immersion blender out of the mix, you’ll also notice that you’ll be able to see little dribble of soap that lingers on the surface for a bit.

-Note: If you do not use a stick blender to mix your soap and instead opt for a spoon and/or wisk then expect your soap to take up to three hours to trace!
+Note: If you do not use an immersion blender to mix your soap and instead opt for a spoon and/or wisk then expect your soap to take up to three hours to trace

 Adding Ingredients at Trace

 Once your soap has traced you’ll need to work quickly to add in some of the more delicate ingredients to your soap batter.
-These will include your superfatting oil, essential oils, your antioxidant, and botanicals such as herbs and dried flower petals.
+These will include your superfatting oil, essential oils, and other extras.

 You add these after trace for a couple of reasons.
 Firstly, the chemical process of saponification (the oils combining with the lye-solution) can be very hot and adding fragile ingredients during that phase can destroy and evaporate their beneficial and fragrant properties.

-An easy way to superfat is to stick with a liquid oil which you have measured and have set aside for this step.
-If you choose a hard oil, such as shea butter, you will need to melt it first before pouring it in.
+An easy way to superfat is to add a liquid oil which you have measured and have set aside for this step.
+If you choose a hard oil, such as cocoa butter, you will need to melt it first before pouring it in.
 Personally, I’d recommend sticking with a liquid oil on your first few attempts.

 Adding an antioxidant